cockroachdb/docs/v23.1/sql-tuning-with-explain.md

 This shows you that CockroachDB starts with the secondary index (`users@users_name_idx`).
 Because it is sorted by `name`, the query can jump directly to the relevant value (`/'Cheyenne Smith' - /'Cheyenne Smith'`).
 However, the query needs to return values not in the secondary index, so CockroachDB grabs the primary key (`city`/`id`) stored with the `name` value (the primary key is always stored with entries in a secondary index), jumps to that value in the primary index, and then returns the full row.

-Because the `users` table is under 512 MiB, the primary index and all secondary indexes are contained in a single range with a single leaseholder.
+Because the `users` table is under [the maximum range size](configure-replication-zones.html#range-max-bytes), the primary index and all secondary indexes are contained in a single range with a single leaseholder.
 If the table were bigger, however, the primary index and secondary index could reside in separate ranges, each with its own leaseholder.
 In this case, if the leaseholders were on different nodes, the query would require more network hops, further increasing latency.

 ### Solution: Filter by a secondary index storing additional columns